Seekatar/seekatar.github.io/_posts/2024-08-15-feature-flags.md

 ## The Problem

 I have some nice templates to encapsulate my build and deploy pipelines.
-I have some new features to add the pipelines, but I don't want to break the existing pipelines.
+I have some new features to add to the pipelines, but I don't want to break the existing pipelines.

 ## The Solution

-In this post I'll add integration tests and image scanning to the build pipeline that will only run if a variable (feature flag) is set in caller's variables YAML file.
-This allows me to have a high-level, standard build pipeline that many project can use without having one-off pipelines for different situations.
+In this post, I'll add integration tests and image scanning to the build pipeline that will only run if a variable (feature flag) is set in the caller's variables YAML file.
+This allows me to have a high-level, standard build pipeline that many projects can use without having one-off pipelines for different situations.
 In my current position, this technique has allowed me to add several new features over time, keeping all the changes in the templates repo and avoiding custom YAML.
 I've also used this to take care of exception cases.

 ### Image Scanning

-[Trivy](https://trivy.dev/) is a container image scanner that detects vulnerabilities in your code, or Docker images.
+[Trivy](https://trivy.dev/) is a container image scanner that detects vulnerabilities in your code or Docker images.
 You can install it locally, or run it from a container.
-By adding it to the build pipeline, I can be more pro-active about vulnerabilities in my images.
+By adding it to the build pipeline, I can be more proactive about vulnerabilities in my images.
 (Instead of my boss sending me a Vanta report about vulnerabilities in my image.)

 In the pipeline, I'll run it in a container to avoid customizing the build agent.
 Instead of adding the steps to the build pipeline, I'll create a template and call the template from the build pipeline.
 I'll run the Trivy scan, then use PowerShell to process the output and setting the result of the build based on the results.